bain3/pronotepy/README.md

 ### Long Term Usage

-Pronotepy will try and reconnect when the old session expires, but **PRONOTE changes all of its ids** every session so every object that was created more than 10 min. ago will probably be expired too.
-To preven this, please make new requests if you have long breaks between your activities.
+Pronotepy will try and reconnect when the old session expires, but it cannot assure that the old objects will still be working.
+To prevent having problems with expired objects, please make sure that you're requesting new ones when you have long pauses in between requests to pronote.

 ## License